iryonetwork/network-poc/README.md

 /ws/
 all requests are json websocket messages of type `websocket.BinaryMessage`

-When connecting to websocket endpoint provide token in `Authorization` field in header to authorize.
+When connecting to websocket endpoint the first message sent should be token.
+If token is not sent in 5 seconds the connection is closed.
 When authorized a message will be sendt back saying `Authorized`
 ```
 Notify that access was granted